relativitydev/relativity-trace-documentation/docs/administrator_guide/actions.md

 `Document Text` – Text that appears next to the Document Link.
 Can insert custom text and Replacement Tokens.

-> **NOTE:** You must register a webhook to specific channel in Slack that will be allowed to post messages from Trace.
+You must register a webhook to specific channel in Slack that will be allowed to post messages from Trace.
 Once registered, enter the ID of the registration into “Slack Web Hook Id” field.
 For more information visit: <https://get.slack.help/hc/en-us/articles/115005265063-Incoming-WebHooks-for-Slack>
+{: .info }

 ##### Sample Slack message generated by Trace